tatouroberto/portfolio-project/README.md

 i will like to thank Microverse for giving the opportunity to become a professional developer
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ❓ FAQ  <a name="faq"></a>

-- What is the main funtion of this page ?

-  - This page is only a simple presentation of microverse Portfolio project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>